 Can You Exercise Too Much?

-A: Yes, but it’s uncommon in our sedentary society.
+Answer: Yes, you can exercise too much but it’s uncommon in our sedentary society.

 We’re always being urged to exercise regularly.
 We know exercise can help prevent or cure a host of health conditions, and that if we all exercised more, there would be much less heart disease, cancer, and diabetes in the world.